Gulf of Maine Research Institute

 The Gulf of Maine Research Institute (GMRI) is a non-profit marine science center and research institute located in Portland, Maine.
-The institute promotes stewarding the ecosystem, supporting sustainable seafood, cultivating science literacy, and strengthening coastal communities.
+The institute promotes ecosystem stewardship, supports sustainable seafood, cultivates science literacy, and strengthens coastal communities.

 History

-The organization was established as the Research Institute of the Gulf of Maine (RIGOM) in 1968 to teach young learners about Maine’s fresh and saltwater resources and to conduct research on the Gulf of Maine and its watershed.
+Originally established as the Research Institute of the Gulf of Maine (RIGOM) in 1968, the organization aimed to educate young learners about Maine’s fresh- and saltwater resources while conducting research on the Gulf of Maine and its watershed.

-In 1988, the organization began work to launch a public aquarium.
-After significant market research, an aquarium was deemed not feasible.
-Instead, the organization worked to build a marine research laboratory that would continue to provide science education.
-The 44000 sqft marine research and education laboratory opened in 2005.
-The institute established an online education program called Vital Signs for Maine school children.
+In 1988, the organization initiated efforts to establish a public aquarium.
+However, after extensive market research, an aquarium was deemed unfeasible.
+Instead, the organization focused on developing a marine research laboratory that would also serve as a hub for science education.
+The 44000 sqft marine research and education facility opened in 2005.
+Additionally, the institute launched Vital Signs, an online education program for Maine schoolchildren.

-Today, the endowed institute promotes ocean stewardship and economic growth in the Gulf of Maine bioregion.
-Science, Education and Community programs are funded primarily by federal grants and charitable contributions.
+Today, the endowed institute continues to advance ocean stewardship and economic growth within the Gulf of Maine bioregion.
+Its Science, Education, and Community programs are primarily funded through federal grants and charitable contributions.

+In December 2022, the institute acquired Portland's Union Wharf, marking the end of five generations of family ownership.